Skip to content

 void remove(int[] nums, int index) {

-// Move all elements after `index` one position forward
+// Move all elements after index index forward by one position

 for (int i = index; i < nums.length - 1; i++) {